Oral History as Data Docs

-Oral History as Data is a powerful tool for researchers, archivists, and oral history practitioners to prepare, publish, and analyze interview transcripts.
-This platform streamlines the process of working with qualitative interviews, enabling you to:
+Oral History as Data (OHD) is a powerful tool for researchers, archivists, and oral history practitioners to prepare, publish, and analyze interview transcripts.

 Homepage Screenshot for Oral History as Data